laforge49/gemology/gems/facets/#InvertedAggregateIdsFacet.md

 where the keys
 of the dict are the Id types and the values are dicts whose keys are the
-Id values.
+Ids.
 The values of these dicts are, in turn, the gems
 (references) which
 hold the given Aggregate Id.